JEJacobi/SSMOS/README.md

 Once those two are set up, extract SSMOS into your choice of folder.
 If you haven't installed the cross compiler, open up make.sh, and modify CC as a path to it.
 After that, it should be as simple as going to the folder and running:

 `./make.sh`

+And for all that is good in this world, don't run SSMOS on any drive with any data you wouldn't be okay with losing.